aslepyan/CompressiveTactileSubsampling/README.md

 * `time_force.m` makes a time-force plot.

 ### Tactile Dictionary Training
 The folder `code\dict_training\` is for the task of training dictionary, it allows to train three types of dictionary: learned dictionary, DCT dictionary and Haar dictionary (square and overcomplete).
-You can acquire all types of dictionaries by running the following MATLAB files.
+You can acquire all types of dictionaries by running the following corresponding files.
 If you want to recover subsampled images as a whole,  run `dictCombine.m` to get the assembled dictionaries for the whole subsampled images.
 * `trainData.m` is responsible for collecting the training data and its last section is to visualize the full raster tactile image you collected.
 * `dictTraining_ksvd.m` is for training the learned dictionary based on your training data;
 * `dictTraining_DCT.m` is used to train the DCT dictionary;